ropensci/roweb3/content/blog/2021-10-22-ropensci-news-digest-october-2021/index.md

 How to enforce a style guide for your package, without too much human effort?
 Two suggestions:

 * Having a [GitHub Action workflow that allows you to call styler](https://github.com/r-lib/actions/tree/master/examples#commands-workflow) via typing `/style` in a PR comment (or amend the logic to have it work via applying a label to the PR).
 Or apply this idea to another continuous integration service!
-If for any reason your style differs from styler's default, follow one of [styler articles for developers](https://styler.r-lib.org/dev/articles/) and tweak the workflow. <span class="x x-first x-last">Here's an [example</span>](https://github.com/ropensci-review-tools/pkgcheck/blob/65fa9d4e77837bd122171d46177cb7db8028ac2e/.github/workflows/pr-commands.yaml#L60-L64), corresponding<span class="x x-first x-last"> to an rOpenSci</span> [style guide package](https://github.com/ropensci-review-tools/spaceout).
+If for any reason your style differs from styler's default, follow one of [styler articles for developers](https://styler.r-lib.org/dev/articles/) and tweak the workflow.
+[Example](https://github.com/ropensci-review-tools/pkgcheck/blob/65fa9d4e77837bd122171d46177cb7db8028ac2e/.github/workflows/pr-commands.yaml#L60-L64), corresponding [style guide package](https://github.com/ropensci-review-tools/spaceout).

 * Using a service like [CodeFactor](https://www.codefactor.io) that integrates with GitHub directly.
 Thanks to [Rich FitzJohn](/author/rich-fitzjohn/) for suggesting this in [rOpenSci semi-open Slack workspace](https://contributing.ropensci.org/resources.html#channels).